-- 1. Slide the swivel ends (A) of the main bow (B) over the pre-drilled hole on each side windshield frame (C) and secure with the pins (D). - 2.
-Unfold the canvas top and snap the front edge of the top (E) to the windshield frame. - 3.
-Insert the end eyes (F) of the aft braces (G) into the deck hinges (H) and secure it with the pins (I). - 4.
-Align the secondary bow (J) with the center seam of the canvas by loosening or tightening the top straps. - 5.
+- 1. Unzip, remove, and stow the storage boot. - 2.
+Slide the swivel ends (A) of the main bow (B) over the pre-drilled hole on each side windshield frame (C) and secure with the pins (D). - 3.
+Insert the end eyes (E) of the aft braces (F) into the deck hinges (G) and secure them with the pins (H). - 4.
+Unfold the canvas top and snap the front edge of the top (I) to the windshield frame. - 5.
+Align the secondary bow (J) with the center seam of the canvas by loosening or tightening the top straps. - 6.
 No adjustments to the jaw slides (K) should be needed as they are preset during manufacturing.
-Before attempting to adjust the jaw slide positions, obtain the correct measurements from your selling dealer. - 6.
+Before attempting to adjust the jaw slide positions, obtain the correct measurements from your selling dealer. - 7.
 If additional canvas (i.e. side curtains or slant back cover) is installed, the canvas top may need readjustment to align the snaps on the canvas with the snaps on the boat.